- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 Although I live in the United States, my extended family resides in India.
 In Indian terms, I am very proudly an ethnic mutt of four distinct cultures that my four grandparents represent (Tripuri, Bengali, Oriya and Gujarati).
 My father’s family hails from the state of Tripura in Northeastern India (once an ancient Hindu kingdom).
-My mother’s family hails from the erstwhile province of Hindol (within the eastern state of Orissa).
-I was born in the capital city of Orissa, Bhubaneswar (also known as the city of temples).
+My mother’s family hails from the erstwhile province of Hindol (within the eastern state of Odisha).
+I was born in the capital city of Odisha, Bhubaneswar (also known as the city of temples).

-Because my father worked for the Indian Railways, my culturally democratic childhood and schooling was spent over many towns and cities of eastern, central and northern India, including the memorable towns/cities of Adra (West Bengal), Khurda Road (Orissa), Nagpur (Maharashtra), Guwahati (Assam), and New Delhi, India’s capitol.
-Since I came to the United States in 1987, I have lived in Springfield (Ohio), Evanston (Illinois), Chicago (Illinois), and Kalamazoo (Michigan), and Lake Forest (Illinois).
-Moving homes and schools and making new friendships was a routine part of life.
+Because my father worked for the Indian Railways, my culturally democratic childhood and schooling was spent over many towns and cities of eastern, central and northern India, including the memorable towns/cities of Adra (West Bengal), Khurda Road (Odisha), Nagpur (Maharashtra), Guwahati (Assam), and New Delhi, India’s capitol.
+Since I came to the United States in 1987, I have lived in Springfield (Ohio), Evanston (Illinois), Chicago (Illinois), Kalamazoo (Michigan), Lake Forest (Illinois), and Lake Bluff (Illinois).
+Moving homes and schools and making new friendships was a routine part of my early life.

 I pursued my K-12 education in India, but came to the U.S for my college education.
-At the age of 18 after graduating high school from Delhi Public School (Mathura Road), I got accepted to top medical schools and engineering colleges in India.
+At the age of 18 after I graduated from high school from Delhi Public School (Mathura Road), I got accepted to top medical schools and engineering colleges in India.
 I did the obvious: pursue engineering at IIT Delhi.
-Almost immediately, I found engineering boring and was ill-suited for it.
-Yet, I stuck with it for nearly two years, because “quitting” seemed near-unacceptable.
-During this time, I realized that I needed to pursue my true interests but I needed more time to discover them.
-The realization that I had broad intellectual interests that resisted a narrowing of focus drew me to the liberal arts, and to the U.S. Therefore, I did the unthinkable: dropped out of IIT.
+Almost immediately, I found engineering boring and realized I was ill-suited for it.
+Yet, I stuck with it for nearly two years because “quitting” seemed near-unacceptable.
+Eventually, I realized that I needed to pursue my true interests but I also needed more time to discover them.
+For the first time I allowed myself to consider that I had broad intellectual interests that resisted a narrowing of focus and this realization drew me to the liberal arts and to the U.S. I needed that freedom to find my passion, mission, vocation, and eventually profession.
+Therefore, I did the unthinkable: dropped out of IIT opting instead for an exciting risky unknown: undergraduate liberal arts.